 Reinforcing the importance of colorectal cancer screening with your employees can help to educate, drive preventive action, and may save lives.

-If everyone in the United States took advantage of all the recommended preventive health care services available, the Centers for Disease Control and Prevention estimates that over 100,000 lives a year could be saved.1
+If everyone in the United States aged 50 or over were regularly screened for colorectal cancer, the Centers for Disease Control and Prevention estimates that nearly 32,000 lives could be saved in 2020.1,2

 The Impact of Colorectal Cancer Extends Beyond the Patient

 Colorectal cancer also affects employees who are caregivers of those diagnosed with cancer.
-Caregivers have to make changes in their work lives, such as reducing hours, taking a leave of absence, or stopping work entirely to be there for their loved ones.4 If a family member or loved one is diagnosed with colorectal cancer, it can have a significant impact on an employee’s productivity, even if he or she is not acting as a caregiver.5
+Caregivers have to make changes in their work lives, such as reducing hours, taking a leave of absence, or stopping work entirely to be there for their loved ones.3 If a family member or loved one is diagnosed with colorectal cancer, it can have a significant impact on an employee’s productivity, even if he or she is not acting as a formal caregiver.3

 Communication Tips: Raising Awareness of Colorectal Cancer